Can Drones Be Hacked, Tracked, and Used to Carry Passengers?

 Drones are developed for increasingly diverse use cases over time.
 From toys to unmanned aerial vehicles (UAVs) used for military surveillance and combat to a huge range of uses in commercial markets, drones have come a long way since their inception.
 Commercially, they are now being used for a multitude of IoT applications including real estate marketing, movie making, search and rescue missions, agriculture, food and medical supply delivery, and more.

 Companies like Domino’s and UPS have already started using this innovation for delivering pizza and medical samples, respectively.
 Amazon will also deploy this technology to deliver parcels to your doorstep in the foreseeable future.
-On top of that, it has been anticipated that the global drone market will escalate to over $43B in 2024.
+On top of that, it has been anticipated that the global drone market, which sat at USD 28 Billion in 2023, to USD 166.70 Billion by 2031, growing at a CAGR of 25% during the forecast period (2024-2031).
 This is a great time to be drone developer.

 However, with the soaring popularity of drones, the interest of hackers to hack into them in mid-flight is also increasing, as are concerns for privacy.
 So, the answer to the question of whether drones can be hacked is, unfortunately, yes.
 And they can also be used to hack other devices and steal data.
 This means that with the burgeoning market for drones, there is a critical need for cybersecurity.
 Let's explore this and other topics of interest to drone developers and enthusiasts.